 The line was akin to a TSA security line at LAX, and there were no less than 10 receptionists to check in people.
 Call me naïve, but I’ve stayed in many hotels during my travels, and I’ve never seen anything like it in my life.
 At the Plaza, this did not occur.
 It was a normal receptionist’s desk with 3 or so receptionists, and it was easy and fast.
 The Luxor is the only hotel I’ve stayed at on the strip, so I don’t know if this is a regular occurrence for strip-located hotels or not.
 We walked past the lobby numerous times during our 2-day stay and the line was like this around 80% of the time.
 I’m adding this part to warn people in case they think they can arrive at their hotel late, quickly check in, and then dash to a show with tickets they’ve bought, or a dinner reservation, or something like that.
 It took us roughly 45 minutes to check in, and we arrived around 8:30 p.m.

 There is a TON of things to do in Vegas.
-There are countless overpriced shows, such as The Beatles Love by Cirque du Soleil, David Copperfield, the Blue Man Group, Penn and Teller, Mindfreak by Cris Angel, Magic Mike Live, Thunder from Down Under, and Zombie Burlesque.
+There are countless pricey shows, such as The Beatles Love by Cirque du Soleil, David Copperfield, the Blue Man Group, Penn and Teller, Mindfreak by Cris Angel, Magic Mike Live, Thunder from Down Under, and Zombie Burlesque.
 Or you can walk the strip, check out the Bellagio fountain, and get alcohol while dipping in and out of the various hotels to gamble, shop in their overpriced shops, or enjoy their overpriced buffets.
 All the hotels have various overpriced exhibits inside, including Bodies at the Luxor, Bellagio Gallery of Fine Art, Madame Tussaud’s in the Venetian, and the Titanic Artifact Exhibit at the Luxor.
 For more educational purposes, there are countless museums located on or near the strip: The Mob Museum, Zak Bagans’ Haunted Museum (shout out to Ghost Adventures), the Clark County Museum, Children’s Discovery Museum, Nevada State Museum, Neon Museum and Boneyard, National Atomic Testing Museum, Erotic Heritage Museum, the Marjorie Barrick Museum…the list goes on and on.
 You will never run out of museums in this town.

 One place that is pretty cool to visit during Christmas time is Ethel M Chocolates Holiday Cactus Garden.
 It is exactly what it sounds like.
 Located at 2 Cactus Garden Dr., Henderson, NV 89014, the hours are 8am to 10pm, Monday through Friday (although hours may differ during the holidays, so best to Google beforehand).
 Ethel M Chocolates is a chocolate factory/store and they have a huge cactus garden out front, where they drape hundreds of Christmas lights during December.
 It’s quite beautiful and serene.
 It’s also a hot bed for tourists and locals alike, so be advised.

 Finally, there is Fremont Street, which is one of my favorite places to go, especially at night.
 Located at E Fremont St, Las Vegas, NV 89101, it is open 24 hours, and Fremont during the day vs. Fremont during the night really does encompass the cliché saying of “night and day”.
 During the day it’s quiet, rather empty, and feels more like an outdoor shopping mall than anything else.
 During the night it becomes a loud, colorful, rambunctious giant outdoor party with performers everywhere, artists peddling their crafts, people flying above you on ziplines, beggars circling, live music coming from multiple stages, and more.
-There are restaurants and hotels located on Fremont, so you can stop into any number of overpriced casinos or restaurants.
+There are restaurants and hotels located on Fremont, so you can stop into any number of casinos or restaurants.

 One last thing you can do is drive to the Grand Canyon’s North Rim.
 It’s not exactly a short day-drive, however; it’s about 4 ½ hours away.
 I believe Vegas is the closest large city in proximity to the North Rim.
-You can even take an overpriced helicopter ride from Vegas to the Rim.
+You can even take an expensive helicopter ride from Vegas to the Rim.